Back to the Basics: Anatomy of an Amazon Product Detail Page

 While scrolling down the page here are a few more things you will find below the fold:

 14) Frequently Bought Together: Amazon presents the customer with related products, which can be added to the cart together.
-These products are determined by Amazon algorithm and cannot be controlled by the merchant.
+These products are determined by the Amazon algorithm and cannot be controlled by the merchant.

 15) Customers Who Bought This Item Also Bought: Like Frequently Bought Together. but with more products and without the buy button to add the group into the shopping cart with one click.
 Customers must click through to the corresponding product page to purchase.